budoor99/ics344-cybersecurity-project-group01/Phase3/defense_notes.md

 ```
 Could not connect: The connection was refused by the remote host (172.28.128.3:22)
 ```

+As in Banned_List_After.png, initially, no IPs were banned (highlighted in yellow), but after rerunning the brute-force attack, Fail2Ban detected multiple failed login attempts and successfully banned the attacking IP 172.28.128.10 (highlighted in red).

 ### 🔄 Before-and-After Comparison

 | **Criteria**                    | **Before Fail2Ban (Phase 1)**                          | **After Fail2Ban (Phase 3)**                          |